QuarkChain/bench_kvdb/README.md

       - No data block read
     - This effectively removes most negative lookups from touching disk.

-2. Bloom Filters Excluding L6 Are Very Small
+2. Bloom Filters Excluding L6 + Top-Index Are Small
     - Typical Bloom filter size (for all levels except L6) + Top-Index size (`≈ 0.18%` of total data size in the ethereum sample)
-    - Bloom filters:
+    - Bloom filters and Top-Index:
       - Are accessed on almost every `Get`
       - Are highly cache-friendly
       - Have extremely high reuse
     - Therefore, if:
       > Cache Size > Bloom filter size without L6 + Top-Index size
     - then
-      - Almost all Bloom filters remain resident in memory
+      - Almost all Bloom filters and Top-Indexes remain resident in memory
-      - Bloom filter lookups incur ~0 disk I/O
+      - Bloom filter lookups incur ~0 I/O
       - Top-Index block → 0 I/O
-      - Combined with index and data block reads, the total I/O per Get operation tends toward 2 (1 for index, 1 for data block in worst case)
+      - Combined with index and data block reads, the total I/O per Get operation tends toward 2 (1 for index, 1 for data block)

 3. I/O Cost with Sufficient Cache
-    - Cache can hold: `Bloom filters` + `All Index blocks` + `Hot data blocks` (`≈ 1.3%` of total data size in the ethereum sample)
+    - Cache can hold: `Bloom filters` + `All Index blocks` (`≈ 1.3%` of total data size in the ethereum sample)
     - Then for most Get operations:
       - Bloom filter → 0 I/O
       - Top-Index block → 0 I/O
       - Index block → 0 I/O
     - So the real cost becomes:
-      - `≈ 1–2 disk I/Os per Get` operation → Effectively O(1)
+      - `≈ 1–2 I/Os per Get` operation → Effectively O(1)
-      - If cache is even larger or hot data blocks have high hit rate, I/O per Get operation can drop below 1
+      - If the cache is even larger and hot data blocks are cached and have a high hit rate, I/O per Get operation can drop below 1

 ### Hypothesis: PebbleDB Achieves O(1)-Like Read I/O Under Sufficient Cache
 Although the theoretical read complexity of PebbleDB is `O(log N)` due to the multi-level LSM structure,